 Airport Taxi Shuttle Vans are always standing by at the Airport Curb.

 Beware!
 Also the Time Share Vans are at the curb.
-The time share salesmen will try to "give" you tours, dinners or a rental car for some money and an agreement to go to the timeshare Villa Palmar Group about 45 minute drive south of Loreto.
-If you want to do participate in the timeshare selling plan, the salesman will provide you with transportation to and from the airport and to the timeshare for your sales pitch day and prob a tour or fishing trip of some kind, all for a set fee.
+The time share salesmen inside the terminal will try to "give" you tours, dinners or a rental car for some money and an agreement to go to the timeshare Hotel Villa Palmar about 45 minute drive south of Loreto.
+If you want to participate in the timeshare selling plan, the salesman will provide you with transportation to and from the airport and to the timeshare for your sales pitch day and prob a tour of some kind, all for a set fee.
 Do not take the deal or give money unless you plan on going out to Villa Palmar and listening to the timeshare pitch.
-Villa Palmar timeshare and resort is NOT in the town of Loreto.
+Villa Palmar timeshare/Hotel is NOT in the town of Loreto.

 BEWARE!
 Be sure you ASK the rate and conditions BEFORE boarding any vehicle.